 Hyd y Cwrs nodweddiadol

 An MRes is a Masters programme with more research than taught elements, a ‘Research Masters’.
-If you undertake the MRes in Agriculture you will need to successfully complete any two modules from the ATP menu and the Research Methodology and Advances in Biosciences module.
+If you undertake the MRes in Agriculture you will need to successfully complete any two modules from the MSc Sustainable and Efficient Food Production and the Research Methods module.
 You will then work with designated supervisors on a 120 credit work-based dissertation.

 An MRes can be completed in 2-5 years but we would expect most students to spend 1 year on their taught modules and 2 years on their work based dissertation.
 12 or 14 weeks for one module by distance learning.
 Three intakes per year (January, May, September).